Modular Information Flow through Ownership: Analysis

-Again, this rule (and many others) contain aspects of Oxide that are not essential for understanding information flow such as the subtyping judgment $\tau_1 \lesssim \tau_2$ or the metafunction $\mathsf{gc}\text{-}\mathsf{loans}$.
+After checking ``$t.1 := 3$'', then $\loc_3$ is added to $\Theta(t)$ and $\Theta(t.1)$, but not $\Theta(t.0)$.
+This is because the values of $t$ and $t.1$ have changed, but the value of $t.0$ has not.
+Formally, the let-binding rule is: Again, this rule (and many others) contain aspects of Oxide that are not essential for understanding information flow such as the subtyping judgment $\tau_1 \lesssim \tau_2$ or the metafunction $\mathsf{gc}\text{-}\mathsf{loans}$.
 For brevity we will not cover these aspects here, and instead refer the interested reader to \citet{weiss2019oxide}.
 We have deemphasized (in grey) the judgments which are not important to understanding our information flow additions.

 The key concept is the formula $\Theta_1[\forall \pi = \pi^\square[x] ~ . ~ \pi \mapsto \kappa_1]$.
 This introduces two shorthands: first, $\pi^\square[x]$ means ``a place $\pi$ with root variable $x$ in a context $\pi^\square$'', used to decompose a place.
-In \Cref{tr:tlet}, the update to $\Theta$ happens for all places with a root variable $x$.
-Second, $\Theta[\pi \mapsto \kappa_1]$ means ``set $\pi$ to $\kappa_1$ in $\Theta$''.
+In \Cref{tr:tlet}, the update to $\Theta_1$ happens for all places with a root variable $x$.
+Second, $\Theta_1[\pi \mapsto \kappa_1]$ means ``set $\pi$ to $\kappa_1$ in $\Theta_1$''.
 So this rule specifies that when checking $e_2$, all places within $x$ are initialized to the dependencies $\kappa_1$ of $e_1$.

-Next, the assignment expression rule is defined as updating all the \textit{conflicts} of a place $\pi$: \

-If you conceptualize a type as a tree and a path as a node in that tree, then a node's conflicts are its ancestors and descendants (but not siblings).
+Next, the assignment expression rule is defined as updating all the \textit{conflicts} of a place $\pi$: If you conceptualize a type as a tree and a path as a node in that tree, then a node's conflicts are its ancestors and descendants (but not siblings).
 Semantically, conflicts are the set of places whose value change if a given place is mutated.
 Recall from the previous example that $t.1$ conflicts with $t$ and $t.1$, but not $t.0$.
 Formally, we say two places are disjoint ($\#$) or conflict ($\sqcap$) when: \mathdef{disjoint} \mathdef{notdisjoint}

 Then to update a place's conflicts in $\Theta$, we define the metafunction $\msf{update}\text{-}\msf{conflicts}$ to add $\kappa$ to all conflicting places $p'$.
 (Note that this rule is actually defined over place \textit{expressions} $p$, which are explained in the next subsection.) \mathdef{updateconflicts}